Call for Entries

 - You may send us a 16 x 20 print (your actual image may be reproduced in any size or shape as long as the actual print you submit is 16 x 20) or

 - You may send us a print in your own 16 x 20 mat, and we will frame it for free

 We appreciate the work of all photographers entering this important exhibition.
-During the course of the exhibit all entries will be featured in an online gallery on our website, and the images will be rotated in a digital exhibit that will be mounted in the physical gallery.
+During the course of the exhibit all entries will be rotated in a digital exhibit that will be mounted in the physical gallery.